Legal history of China: Legal system under the 1975 Constitution

-"Socialist legality" under the 1975 state constitution was characterized by instant, arbitrary arrest.
+Under the 1975 state constitution, Socialist legality was characterized by instant, arbitrary arrest.
 Impromptu trials were conducted either by a police officer on the spot, by a revolutionary committee (the local government body established during the Cultural Revolution decade), or by a mob.
 Spur-of-the-moment circulars and party regulations continued to take the place of a code of criminal law or judicial procedure.
 For example, during demonstrations in Beijing's Tiananmen Square in early 1976, three demonstrators were seized by police and accused of being counterrevolutionaries in support of Deng Xiaoping.
 The three were "tried" by the "masses" during a two-hour "struggle meeting," a session where thousands of onlookers shouted their accusations.
 After this "trial," during which the accused were forbidden to offer a defense (even if they had wished to), the three were sentenced to an unspecified number of years in a labor camp.
 In contrast to the milder sentences of the 1957 period, sentencing under the state constitution of 1975 was severe.
 Death sentences were handed down frequently for "creating mass panic," burglary, rape, and looting.

 Following the death of Mao in September 1976 and the arrest of the Gang of Four less than a month later, the government took its first steps to set aside the 1975 state constitution and restore the pre-Cultural Revolution legal system.
 In January 1977 Premier Hua Guofeng directed legal experts to begin rebuilding judicial institutions in the spirit of the 1954 state constitution.
 The Chinese press began to carry stories about the virtues of the 1954 document and the Gang of Four's abuse of it.
 Later in the year, Hua announced that China had eight important tasks to fulfill, among them the reconstruction of formal legal institutions.

 During the fall of 1977, the People's Liberation Army (PLA) and militia began turning over the responsibility for public security to the civilian sector.
 Judicial and public security workers held meetings to seek ways "to strengthen the building of the legal forces... and socialist legal systems."
 A theoretical study group from the Supreme People's Court affirmed that the courts and the public security organs were solely responsible for maintaining public order, and they called on the people to accept the views of superior authorities.